charlietanksley/org-chart-clojure/README.md

-# github-organizations
+# Org-chart (Clojure)

-Github-organizations is a simple api to show the organizational connections between individuals (e.g., show what other organizations members of a given organization are members of).
+Org-chart is a simple api to show the organizational connections between individuals (e.g., show what other organizations members of a given organization are members of).

+This particular implementation is written in Clojure.

 ## Prerequisites